Kawamori-dev/project-Sekai-Kernel/README.md

 - Every piece of world can be changed without game server process restart. <br>
 I called it HRT aka "Hot Reloadable Threads".
 The "Kernel" component reacts on changing (by checking timestamp of last change) in source files and re-compiles them automatically.
 - Minimal dependents, cross-platform client.<br>
 I used minimal amount of dependents.
 Main dependency is SDL2 - I use it to avoid suspicion of keylogging and window creating.
 I just get Framebuffer of the window and do render on my own.
+I also made client work on Windows as well as on any POSIX Operating System. <br>
+- Fast, Reliable Custom Networking Protocol.
+Hah.
+I did my engine send HTTP 1.1/ 503th code "Forbidden" to everyone who tries to send packages without required signature and drop connection.
+It helps avoid to lost time on parsing garbage like scanner, spam bots and etc. <br>

 #### I am careful about some details:
 I dunno will I share my Game Engine with humans or not, but if so I did good logging: <br>